ingadhoc/sale/sale_ux/README.rst

 Several Improvements to sales:

 #.
-Make button print and send by email also available on done state on sale orders.
+Make button send by email also available on done state on sale orders.
 #.
 Make sale quotations menu only visible with technical features.
 #.
 Make sale orders menu show all sale records (quotations, and confirmed ones).
 #.
 Add a menu item on sales for 'sale lines' and improve views with more fields.